tomeeeS/ScrollPickerDemo/README.md

 ### Stuff that NumberPicker can do but ScrollPicker can't
 * You can't have the items displayed in a loop (like as with wrapSelectorWheel in NumberPicker).
 * The user can't edit the items from the UI.
-But you didn't do that anyway.

 ## Error handling
 ScrollPicker throws a RuntimeException on setting an invalid value that isn't in the collection.